kh296/dawn-pytorch/README.md

 # Substitue for <setup script> the path to the setup script.
 source <setup script>
 ```
-The script generally shouldn't be combined with other system scripts and
+The script generally shouldn't be combined with system scripts and
 modules for environment setup.
 In particular, none of the system modules
 for `conda` setup or for oneAPI setup should be loaded.